openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

 4. (Optional) Check the model cache.

-    If the HDI service connected to the Neural Network Runtime supports the model cache function, you can find the generated cache file in the `/data/local/tmp` directory after the `nnrt_example` is executed successfully.
+    If the HDI service connected to NNRt supports the model cache function, you can find the generated cache file in the `/data/local/tmp` directory after the `nnrt_example` is executed successfully.

     > **NOTE**
     >
     > The IR graphs of the model need to be passed to the hardware driver layer, so that the HDI service compiles the IR graphs into a computing graph dedicated to hardware.
 The compilation process is time-consuming.
-The Neural Network Runtime supports the computing graph cache feature.
+The NNRt supports the computing graph cache feature.
 It can cache the computing graphs compiled by the HDI service to the device storage.
-If the same model is compiled on the same acceleration chip next time, you can specify the cache path so that the Neural Network Runtime can directly load the computing graphs in the cache file, reducing the compilation time.
+If the same model is compiled on the same acceleration chip next time, you can specify the cache path so that NNRt can directly load the computing graphs in the cache file, reducing the compilation time.

     Check the cached files in the cache directory.